andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Role Name
 =========

-Install one of the pre-compiled Nvidia drivers and cuda-toolkit on RHEL8 or RHEL9
+Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on RHEL8 or RHEL9

 Automates the instructions from
 - https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/